WestonGuidero/burn-and-turn-legal/PRIVACY_POLICY.md

 - **Opt-Out**: Disable leaderboard participation in settings
 - **Export**: Download your training session history

-To exercise these rights, contact us at: burnandturnpokertrainer@gmail.com
+To exercise these rights, contact us via the in-app support form (Profile → Support) or email: burnandturnpokertrainer [at] gmail [dot] com

 ## Children's Privacy